sc3260s16/openmp/README.md

 **3. parallel-for-combined-directive**

 - In C programs you can wrap long lines of code across multiple lines by including a backslash character (\) at the end of a line (without a semicolon).
 Try splitting the long ```#pragrama``` line across three lines.
+- Explore some of the other clauses that parallel for loops support (https://computing.llnl.gov/tutorials/openMP/#DO).
+What's the difference between private, firstprivate, and lastprivate?